Romejanic/slasher/README.md

 Even if you're not using discord.js to build your bot, you can still make use of the handy CLI tool to make adding slash commands painless!

+### Slasher currently supports discord.js v14 ONLY.
+The package will no longer work with v13.

 ## Install
 Install for use in a node project
 ```sh